Paratriathlon: Classification system until 2014

-Classification system 2014-2016
+Classification system 2014–2016

-The ITU revised the Para triathlon classification system in preparation for the sport's debut at the 2016 Summer Paralympics.
-The ITU formed a Para triathlon Classification Research Group to develop an evidence-based and sports specific classification system, drawing on work in swimming, cycling and athletics.
+The ITU revised the para triathlon classification system in preparation for the sport's debut at the 2016 Summer Paralympics.
+The ITU formed a Paratriathlon Classification Research Group to develop an evidence-based and sport-specific classification system, drawing on work in swimming, cycling and athletics.

 The result of the research is a new classification system which has been implemented during the 2014 season.
-There are five classes, PT1 to PT4 is for athletes with various mobility impairments with PT1 for the most impaired and PT4 for the least impaired.
-PT5 is for visually impaired athletes.
+There were five classes; PT1 to PT4 was for athletes with various mobility impairments, with PT1 for the most impaired and PT4 for the least impaired.
+PT5 was for visually impaired athletes.